IRS officer Nitin Gupta appointed new CBDT chairman - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 There are five members in the Board at present with 1985-batch IRS officer Anuja Sarangi being the senior most.

 The other members are Pragya Sahay Saksena and Subashree Anantkrishnan, both from the 1987 batch of the IRS.
-(Agencies)
+(PTI)

 IRS officer Nitin Gupta appointed new CBDT chairman